-The duties of the president include representing the faculty as the main point of contact and primary advocate for faculty to external entities including the Board of Visitors and the administration, presiding at all meetings of the Faculty Senate and cabinet, and performing duties prescribed in this constitution and its accompanying bylaws.
+The duties of the president include representing the faculty as the main point of contact and primary advocate for faculty to external entities including as the elected faculty representative to the Board of Visitors and the administration, presiding at all meetings of the Faculty Senate and cabinet, and performing duties prescribed in this constitution and its accompanying bylaws.
 Due to the demands of the office, the president is ineligible for membership on commissions or university standing committees, unless required by the role or when policy designates ex officio appointment.